7.2: Polysaccharides

 Agarose

 Agarose is the main polysaccharide component derived from red algae.
 Agarose is a polymer of a disaccharide repeat of (1,3)-β-D-galactopyranose-(1,4)-3,6-anhydro-α-L-galactopyranose, is often used for a gelable solid phase for electrophoresis of nucleic acid and as a component of chromatography beads.
-As with starch, which is present as mixtures of amylose and amylopectin, agarose is often found with agaropectin, a sulfated galactan.
-A tetrasaccharide fragment with two dissacharide repeats is shown in Figure \(\PageIndex{23}\).
+As with starch, a mixture of amylose and amylopectin, agarose is often found with agaropectin, a sulfated galactan.
+A tetrasaccharide fragment with two disaccharide repeats is shown in Figure \(\PageIndex{23}\).

 Figure \(\PageIndex{24}\) shows an interactive iCn3D model of the agarose double helix (1AGA).
-Dotted lines represent hydrogen bonds within the polymer.
+The dotted lines represent hydrogen bonds within the polymer.

 Figure \(\PageIndex{24}\): Agarose double helix (1AGA).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...5nnzm9XcPogMz7